shrugs/proof-of-steak/whitepaper.md

 1. Literally just sending \$TEAK to anyone that gives us ETH, at an arbitrary valuation until it's all gone.
 2. Donating 100% the proceeds to the Ethereum Foundation and second-layer infrastructure projects.
-    - This follows Vitalik Buterin's pledge[^10] to donate advisor shares to charity and second-layer infrastrcuture.
+    - This follows Vitalik Buterin's pledge[^10] to donate advisor shares to charity and second-layer infrastructure.
     - Steak Network will also follow similar criteria for selecting second-layer projects.

 Percent | Project or Charity        | Reason